What happens to debt when you die?

 - An unsecured debt is one that’s paid back in instalments, like a student loan.

 Joint debts will generally still need to be paid-off after one of the partners has passed.
 Both applicants for a joint debt are equally liable before and after the death of the partner.
-For example, if the deceased was paying the mortgage, but the mortgage had been taken out as a joint mortgage by the deceased and their partner, then both the estate of the deceased and the surviving partner would remain liable for the debt.
+For example, if the deceased was paying the mortgage, but the mortgage had been taken out as a joint mortgage by the deceased and their partner, the surviving partner would remain liable for the debt.

 Sorting out the debts of the deceased